Mexico Coffee Immersion

 Small group travel.
 Space is limited.

-Join Moka Origins Co-Founder Jeff Abella in May 2021 to Central Mexico, for a coffee farming and sourcing adventure in Mexico's coffee growing communities.
+Join Moka Origins Co-Founder Jeff Abella in May 2022 to Central Mexico, for a coffee farming and sourcing adventure in Mexico's coffee growing communities.
 Located in the breathtaking Sierra Norte Mountains, this journey brings to life our commitment towards ethical trade, as we experience the entire coffee supply chain, from planting, harvesting and roasting.
-We will also dive into Mexico's deep spiritual heritage while visiting traditional pilgrimage points, exploring Native American ruins, and visiting at a traditional wellness retreat center run by local “curanderos” (tradition healers).
+We will also dive into Mexico's deep spiritual heritage while visiting traditional pilgrimage points, exploring Native American ruins, and visiting at a traditional wellness retreat center run by local “curanderos” (traditional healers).
 We will also spend time on Mexico's famous white sand beaches and enjoy some rest and relaxation.

 - Hike in central Mexico’s forests and swim in hidden freshwater rivers